 With a targeted completion set for fall of 2022, Shuttleworth currently occupies three facilities in Huntington to meet the manufacturing demands needed to provide automated conveyor solutions for a wide range of customers across the world.
 In attendance during the ceremony was Mayor Strick of Huntington, Linda Walczak of Indiana Economic Development, and representatives from the offices of U.S. Congressman Jim Banks and U.S. Senator Mike Braun.
 Key members of the ProMach leadership team, plus past and present Shuttleworth employees were also on hand for the ceremony.

 “Because of the impressive efforts of every employee, past and present, who have brought us to where we are today, it was important that we celebrate the start of our expansion not only with the Huntington community, but with our whole team,” said Ken Tinnell, Vice-President and General Manager of Shuttleworth.
-“This new expansion will not only allow us to efficiently accommodate the larger automation systems we currently manufacture, but it will also provide opportunities for continued growth.”
+“We also couldn’t have done this without the help from the Huntington and Indiana economic development teams for their assistance in securing financial incentives to support this project.
+This new expansion will not only allow us to efficiently accommodate the larger automation systems we currently manufacture, but it will also provide opportunities for continued growth.”

 Contracted by Felderman Design-Build, the expansion will connect with the existing facility at 10 Commercial Road and provide an additional 55,000+ square feet to the manufacturing area with supplementary loading docks and restrooms.
 The project involves an investment of private capital of $4,670,000.00 and a commitment to retain 85 existing jobs while adding 20 net new jobs by the end of 2024.
 Shuttleworth first moved operations to the 10 Commercial Road facility in 1969.